unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 1 day

 You create a ward against tek travel that protects up to 40,000 square feet of floor space to a height of 30 feet above the floor.
 For the duration, creatures can't teleport into the area or use portals, such as those created by the _gate_ tek skill, to enter the area.
-The tek skill proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of the Astral Plane, Ethereal Plane, Feywild, Shadowfell, or the _plane shift_ tek skill.
+The tek skill proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of Virtual Space, Ethereal Plane, Feywild, Shadowfell, or the _plane shift_ tek skill.

 In addition, the tek skill damages types of creatures that you choose when you cast it.
 Choose one or more of the following: Aliens, elementals, fey, fiends, and undead.
 When a chosen creature enters the tek skill's area for the first time on a turn or starts its turn there, the creature takes 5d10 kinetic or radiation damage (your choice when you cast this tek skill).

 When you cast this tek skill, you can designate a password.
 A creature that speaks the password as it enters the area takes no damage from the tek skill.

 The tek skill's area can't overlap with the area of another _forbiddance_ tek skill.
-If you cast _forbiddance_ every day for 30 days in the same location, the tek skill lasts until it is ditek skilled, and the material components are consumed on the last casting.
+If you cast _forbiddance_ every day for 30 days in the same location, the tek skill lasts until it is despelled, and the material components are consumed on the last casting.

 ##### Forcecage